SharjAhmed/fatsnbabs-restaurant-booking-system/README.md

 ## Frameworks, Libraries & Programs Used:
 * Bootstrap - The framework for the website.
 Code for the navbar, carousel, cards and form were used and modified.
 Additional CSS styling was also implemented in style.css.
-* Cloudinary - Used to host background images.
+* Cloudinary - Used to host background images for the homepage and menu page.
 * Django (inlcuding Allauth) - django framework used to build the site.
 Allauth used for login/sign up/sign out functions.
-* ElephantSQL - Database management.
+* ElephantSQL - Database management site used.
-* Font Awesome - Icons used in the site.
+* Font Awesome - Icons used for this project.
 * Git - GitHub & GitPod used for workspace management.
 * Google Fonts - Used for the fonts on the site.
 * Heroku - Used for deployment.